garlic-flavor/vwrite/README.md

 VWRITE - Version WRITEr -
 =========================
-This program appends some informations to your D source code.
+This program appends some informations to your D source codes.

-Expected character code of the source code is UTF-8(non-BOM) only.
+Expected character coding of the source code is UTF-8(non-BOM) only.

 _!!!NOTICE!!!_
 --------